Incumbents Coy, O’Dell win Grapevine City Council races

-In the race for two Grapevine City Council seats, the two incumbents — who have a long history of civic experience — defeated two relatively new political newcomers on Saturday.
+In the race for two Grapevine City Council seats, the two incumbents — who have a long history of civic experience — defeated two relatively new political newcomers.

 For Place 5, Chris Coy won against Debi Meek with 59.8 percent of 2,442 votes cast.
 Results were not official.